Ehab98/Ehab98/README.md

 - 🌱 I’m currently learning Mongo DB and Machine learning

-- ❓ Ask me about anything related to Python Django
+- ❓ Ask me about anything related to Python, Django and DRF

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I love Coffe more than code

 <br/>